Revd Dr Tim Boniface

 Girton has a small but lively group of students in Theology, Religion and Philosophy of Religion.
 The Director of Studies, Dr Hilary Marlow, is an Old Testament scholar with a wide range of other interests, including environmental ethics, inter-faith dialogue and the science and religion debate.
-Additional assistance is offered by the Chaplain, whose interests lie in theology and literature.
+Additional assistance is offered by the Chaplain, whose interests lie in Christian theology.
 In recent years Girton students have been very successful in the Faculty, resulting from the College ethos of a relaxed atmosphere with academic rigour.

 Research and postgraduate students are admitted to the University by the Board of Graduate Studies.
 You must therefore apply centrally and not to the College, however you must be admitted to a College to be able to study at the University.
 To ensure that this is Girton you need to indicate this on your application form.